indraarianggi/nestjs-library-app/backend-tasks.md

 - Health endpoint returns accurate status
 - Can be used by load balancers
 - Database check uses simple query

+**Completion Notes:**

+- HealthModule created with controller and service
+- GET /api/health endpoint implemented as public (no authentication required)
+- Database connectivity check using simple SQL query (`SELECT 1`)
+- Returns proper health status: 'ok', 'degraded', or 'down'
+- Includes system uptime in seconds since server start
+- Database check includes latency measurement in milliseconds
+- Response format matches specification exactly
+- Tested without authentication (public endpoint working)
+- Overall status determined by component health:
+  - 'down' if database is down
+  - 'degraded' if any non-critical component has issues
+  - 'ok' if all components are healthy
+- All acceptance criteria met ✓

 ---